varun-singhh/frontend-xmeme/README.md

-# Xmeme- Post Memes/Images and Chat
+# Xmeme- Post Memes and Chat

 This Project consist of two Parts:
 - Xmeme Backend